 - The limitation does not apply to those students who study abroad in programs, such as those at Cambridge or Oxford, where reading in one subject for the entire year is the norm.

-To graduate from Haverford, a student must complete successfully the equivalent of four years of academic work, or a minimum of 32 course credits, 24 of which may be taken at Bryn Mawr, Swarthmore or the University of Pennsylvania during the academic year, and eight of which must be taken at Haverford College on the Haverford campus.
+To graduate from Haverford College, a student must complete successfully the equivalent of four years of academic work, or a minimum of 32 course credits.
+Eight of these 32 course credits must be taken on the Haverford College campus.

 Physical Education Requirement